ZhuangLab/storm-analysis/storm_analysis/spliner/README.txt

 offset_to_Z.py - Converts a .off file (from storm-control) to a z_offset file that can be used for measuring the PSF.

+print_psf.py - Print out some information about a PSF file.

 psf_to_spline.py - Generate a spline that describes the measured PSF.

 spline1D.py - 1D cubic spline in Python.